MCFpy/mcf/docs/source/algorithm_reference/fairscores.rst

 Example
 ~~~~~~~~~
-To use the fairness adjustments, configure the :py:class:`~optpolicy_functions.OptimalPolicy` class with the appropriate parameters and call the ``fairscores`` method on your data.
+To use the fairness adjustments, configure the :py:class:`~optpolicy_main.OptimalPolicy` class with the appropriate parameters and call the ``fairscores`` method on your data.
 This will return a DataFrame with adjusted policy scores that account for fairness considerations.

 .. code-block:: python

     import os
     from mcf.example_data_functions import example_data
-    from mcf.optpolicy_functions import OptimalPolicy
+    from mcf.optpolicy_main import OptimalPolicy

     # Generate data
     training_df, prediction_df, name_dict = example_data(